sushantk08/scraper-entity-resolution/README.md

 damage on this data lands mostly in same-source pairs the matcher never scores.

-Also outstanding: IDF weighting of category agreement, a length-aware treatment of cosine for the 'Arena'/'Arnea' case, and a test suite for store.py.
+Also outstanding: IDF weighting of category agreement, a length-aware treatment of cosine for the 'Arena'/'Arnea' case.
-The three sweep tables are now generated from a recorded run and a test fails when they drift.
-Six tables here are not: the blocking, classifier, ablation and two Abt-Buy tables are still typed by hand from console output, as are prose figures like the fold sizes.
+Four tables are generated from a recorded run and a test fails when they drift: the three sweep tables and the feature ablation.
+Six are not: blocking recall, the classifier comparison, the feature-count comparison and three Abt-Buy tables are still typed by hand from console output, as are prose figures like the fold sizes.
 That is the same failure mode, still open.
 It has already cost this README twice - four numbers went stale, and three findings that were really one split got published as results.